 Next Time

-• Canmore: Our short lunch visit made me want to properly spend some time in Canmore.
-Our first taste of the Rockies and there are so many peaks to climb along with biking and white water sports to try.
+- Canmore: Our short lunch visit made me want to properly spend some time in Canmore.
+Our first taste of the Canadian mountains on our Canadian Rockies Trip, and there are so many peaks to climb, along with biking and white water sports to try.

-• Kansansis: The one area that I wish we could have explored.
-It looked more raw and wild than Banff and incredible for peaceful hiking routes.
+- Kananaskis: The one area that I wish we could have explored.
+It looked more raw and wild than Banff and was incredible for peaceful hiking routes.
 In particular, Tent Ridge looks like a challenging and epic hike!
-The routes look advanced and with more scrambling so right up my street.
+The routes look advanced and with more scrambling, so right up my street.

-• Jasper: With only 1 full day in Jasper and smoke from wildfires, we didn’t get to fully appreciate everything Jasper has to offer.
-There a many more hikes mentioned above and I would love to canoe on Maligne Lake to see Spirit Island
+- Jasper: With only 1 full day in Jasper and smoke from wildfires, we didn’t get to fully appreciate everything Jasper has to offer.
+There are many more hikes mentioned above, and I would love to canoe on Maligne Lake to see Spirit Island

-• Kamloops: We avoided Kamloops and went on a more scenic drive but this is a good place to stock up on fuel, and groceries or have a break on a long transition day
+- Kamloops: We avoided Kamloops and went on a more scenic drive, but this is a good place to stock up on fuel, groceries or have a break on a long transition day

 Hikes

-2. Mount St. Piran and Plain of 6 Glaciers, Lake Louise
+- Mount St. Piran and Plain of the 6 Glaciers, Lake Louise

 Locations